Brooklyn Truck Accident Lawyers

 - Damages: Defendants with few liability defenses sometimes seek to reduce the damage award.
 They allege that the plaintiff is claiming pre-existing injuries or that the damages aren’t as serious as claimed.

-At Jacoby & Meyers, LLP, we have relied on our firm’s resources and thorough case preparation to overcome aggressive defense strategies.
-Our Brooklyn truck accident attorneys have reviewed the evidence, examined the liability issues, and assessed our clients’ injuries.
-We have evaluated our potential for success long before entering a mediation or trial.
-We have always understood that conscientious case development was critical to achieving optimum results for our injured clients.
+At Jacoby & Meyers, LLP, we rely on our firm’s resources and thorough case preparation to overcome aggressive defense strategies.
+Our Brooklyn truck accident attorneys know how to examine the evidence, determine liability issues, and assess our clients’ injuries to help build the best case for our clients.
+We know that conscientious case development is critical to achieving optimum results for our injured clients.

 Call Our Brooklyn Truck Accident Lawyers